BishopFox/zigdiggity/README.md

 zigdig_ackattack
 ```

-The scr ipt will prompt for any data needed as it runs.
+The script will prompt for any data needed as it runs.

 ## Tools